Nord-Ost: Development

-Vasiliyev said "Nord-Ost was a sort of protest against tarnishing our history, against not believing in your own strength, against all this pervasive, depressing, ugly stuff in mass media.
+Vasilyev said "Nord-Ost was a sort of protest against tarnishing our history, against not believing in your own strength, against all this pervasive, depressing, ugly stuff in mass media.
 Nord-Ost is the opposite.
 It's a romantic story about family.
 It's a story that elevates us and our history.
-It's a story that enables us to look at our history not as the history of class struggle, wars, and repressions, but a history of people and personal achievements."
+It's a story that enables us to look at our history not as the history of class struggle, wars, and repressions, but a history of people and personal achievements".

+Terrorist attack

 On October 23, 2002 Chechen terrorists took the audience hostage in the Moscow theater that was showing the production of Nord-Ost, threatening to blow up the building and demanding withdrawal of Russian troops from Chechnya.
 Most of the hostages were released after the theatre was stormed by special forces.
-130 hostages died from poison gas used by Russian special forces; "Nord-Ost” lost 17 members of the team, including 2 child actors aged 13 (Kristina Kurbatova and Arsenii Kurilenko) and one third of all musicians in the orchestra.
-The producer Georgii Vasilyev had himself been among the hostages.
+130 hostages died from poison gas used by Russian special forces; Nord-Ost lost 17 members of the team, including 2 child actors aged 13 (Kristina Kurbatova and Arsenii Kurilenko) and one third of all musicians in the orchestra.
+The producer Georgii Vasilyev had been among the hostages.

 After the attack, Nord-Ost returned to the same theater stage in Moscow on February 8, 2003 and continued showing there until May 10, 2003, when the producers took it off the stage, blaming a lack of audience interest on fears caused by the attack.